-Awareness of connectness, ecology and important environmental issues grows immensely through close encounters and deep experiences we have with the marine environment, along with our capacity to act responsibly as stewards and mentors of this land for future generations.
+Every Sea School expedition serves to develop our sense of place and belonging, naturally we aim to leave every place cleaner and healthier than we found it.
+Our awareness of connectedness, ecology and important environmental issues grows immensely through close encounters and deep experiences we have with the marine environment; along with our capacity to act responsibly as stewards and mentors of this land for future generations.

+We acknowledge and respect the traditional owners of this land, and notify them of all our activities.
+We aim to reconcile our practices to encourage partnerships with Quandamooka people for combined visionary and sustainable approaches to learning on country.

+We operate under a Marine Parks permit that offers plenty of options for campsites and excellent sail training grounds for different weather conditions.
 There are many fascinating cultural and historic sites in the bay (look under the resources tab for links to more information).
-We acknowledge and respect the traditional owners of this land, and reconcile our practices to encourage partnerships for visionary and sustainable approaches.

-We operate under a Marine Parks permit within smooth and partially smooth water limits offering plenty of options for campsites and excellent sail training grounds for different weather conditions.
-Exploring ship wrecks and other cultural sites are a feature of our programs, along with the venues listed below, Minjerribah and Moorgumpin offer multi disciplinary expedition opportunities.
+Exploring ship wrecks and other important sites are a feature of our programs.
+Along with the venues listed below, Minjerribah and Moorgumpin offer extended multi disciplinary expedition opportunities.

 Teerk Roo Ra

-Small boat sailing allows for many options of island camping – charter boats and tall ship voyages can also be arranged!
+Small boat sailing allows for island camping – charter boats and tall ship voyages can also be arranged!

 We are particularly excited by Lord Howe Island as a sail training destination!
-Here is a pictorial summary of our first expeditions there (Lord Howe) more to follow!
+Here is a pictorial summary of our first expeditions there (Lord Howe) and more to follow!

 Our latest skipper extension voyage to Lord Howe Island in 2018 was truly magnificent!
 Photos and a video will be posted here soon.